Celebrities flee fire threatening wealthy Los Angeles neighborhoods

-LOS ANGELES (Reuters) - A fast-moving, middle-of-the-night wildfire disrupted some of the wealthiest neighborhoods in Los Angeles as flames threatened mega-mansions and forced celebrities out of their homes early on Monday.
+LOS ANGELES, Oct 28 (Reuters) - A fast-moving, middle-of-the-night wildfire disrupted some of the wealthiest neighborhoods in Los Angeles as flames threatened mega-mansions and forced celebrities out of their homes early on Monday.

 One of the neighborhoods under evacuation orders was the posh area of Brentwood, a section on the west side of the city that became world famous in 1994 when former football star O.J.
 Simpson was accused of killing his ex-wife and a waiter there.